gxvr/Bizplus-Enterprise-v.01/README.md

+# Note:

-# Note: Major refactoring needed
+- Major refactoring
+- This codebase should not be shared with people who are not collaborators

 # Bizplus Enterprise